Fjaviervera/MS-challenge-2016/README.md

   flair_pp ---> path of the FLAIR volume

+  brain_mask BRAIN_MASK  ---> path of the brain-mask volume

   spm_path ---> path to spm.sh if linux or spm.exe if windows

   output_folder ---> path where outputs and intermediate files will be stored